-2. Grasp this loop with your flat-nosed pliers, and gently turn it.
+Grasp this loop with your flat-nosed pliers and gently turn it to create a spiral.

-4. Again with your flat-nosed pliers, grasp the wire about 1.5 cm away from the top of the spiral, and bend the wire up to create the point of your heart.
+With your flat-nosed pliers, grasp the wire about 1½ cm away from the top of the spiral.
+Bend the wire up to create the point of your heart.

-5. Using round-nosed pliers, grasp the long length of wire directly opposite the spiral and pull it firmly around your pliers.
-Make sure you are using the part of your round-nosed pliers that is the same size as the spiral you created in steps two and three.
+Using round-nosed pliers, grasp the long length of wire directly opposite the spiral and pull it firmly around your pliers.
+Make sure you’re using the part of your round-nosed pliers that is the same size as the spiral you created.

-6. Grasp the wire with the tips of your round-nosed pliers just beneath the level where the base of the spiral sits.
+Grasp the wire with the tip of your round-nosed pliers just beneath where the base of the spiral sits.

-10. If you wish, you can oxidize your copper hearts using liver of sulphur.
-Remember to follow the manufacturer’s guidelines carefully!
+If you want, you can oxidize your copper using liver of sulphur — just make sure to follow the manufacturer’s guidelines.

 Now you’re ready to use this headpin for any beaded project!